 Triller is all about the music video—and it’s already star-studded.
 In my casual swipe-through, I came across videos from Diplo, DJ Khaled, and Mike Tyson (twice).
-It’s a lot like TikTok, only simpler.
+Notably, TikTok antogonist President Donald Trump has also created a profile on the app.
+Triller is a lot like TikTok, only simpler.
 First, you choose a song and record your video, and then Triller uses A.I. to edit it for you.
 Not exactly anything new, but the familiar format and ease of posting will attract TikTok users looking to continue sharing their dancing videos in the event of a TikTok ban.
 Notably, Sway House’s Griffin Johnson tweeted on Monday that he’ll be switching focus to Triller, and Josh Richards has joined the app as Chief Strategy Officer.
 Which leaves one to wonder: will Dixie D’Amelio and Nessa Barrett follow suit?

 cannot wait to leave tik tok, download triller i made an account and will be using it along with josh & noah— Griffin Johnson (@lmgriffjohnson) July 27, 2020